-Pupil Equity Funding Pupil Equity Funding is additional funding allocated directly to schools and targeted at closing the poverty related attainment gap.
+1.7 Pupil Equity Funding Pupil Equity Funding is additional funding allocated directly to schools to improve outcomes for children and young people impacted by poverty, with a focus on tackling the poverty-related attainment gap.
 The Scottish Government has committed to this funding as part of the Scottish Attainment Challenge programme from 2017/18.
-The Pupil Equity Funding forms part of the £750m Attainment Scotland Fund.
+The Pupil Equity Funding forms part of the £1 billion Attainment Scotland Fund.
 This funding is to be spent at the discretion of headteachers working in partnership with each other and their local authority to agree the use of the funding.
-Parents, carers, children and young people and other key stakeholders should also be involved in the planning process.
+Schools should consult and engage meaningfully with teachers, parents and carers, children and young people and other key stakeholders in the planning implementing and evaluating of approaches to close the poverty-related attainment gap.
 Further information is available in the Pupil Equity Funding National Operational Guidance.
-'How Good is our....Frameworks'
+1.8 'How Good is our....Frameworks'

-The 'How good is our....frameworks' are designed to promote effective self-evaluation as the first important stage in a process of achieving self-improvement.
+The 'How good is our....frameworks' are designed to promote effective selfevaluation as the first important stage in a process of achieving self-improvement.
 These resources support establishments, organisations and partnerships to evaluate progress, strengths and areas for development.
 The frameworks contain illustrations, exemplar features of highly-effective practice and challenge questions.
 Practitioners at all levels, with a wide variety of different roles and responsibilities can use and adapt the frameworks.
 Involving and engaging parents in self-evaluation and improvement planning is embedded throughout the frameworks.
 They should be used to support collaborative enquiry and interrogative approaches to self-evaluation to enable ELC settings or schools to identify their own effective practice, areas for development and create a shared understanding of what to do next.

 Further information is available in the Driving Excellence and Equity: Advice on School Improvement Planning document on the National Improvement Hub.
-Involving parents in the inspection process Education Scotland aims to promote improvement in ELC settings/schools and successful innovation that enhances learners' experiences.
+1.9 Involving parents in the inspection process Education Scotland aims to promote improvement in ELC settings and schools, and successful innovation that enhances learners' experiences.
 ELC settings and schools will be evaluated on how well they are performing in a range of key areas using quality indicators.
 An important aspect of the inspection process is for key stakeholders to be given the opportunity to provide their views of the ELC setting or school.
-Headteachers are therefore asked to issue a preinspection questionnaire to learners, parents, staff, partners and relevant stakeholders to gather their views.
+Headteachers are therefore asked to issue a pre-inspection questionnaire to learners, parents, staff, partners and relevant stakeholders to gather their views.
 All parents should receive the link to the pre-inspection questionnaire and they can complete one for each child(ren) attending the ELC setting or school being inspected.
 The pre-inspection questionnaire asks the parent to indicate if they shall be providing one response only or if they are providing one response for each child.
 As part of the inspection process, a member of the inspection team will meet with a range of stakeholders.
 Parents are asked within the pre-inspection questionnaire to indicate if they would like to meet with a member of the inspection team and if so, to provide their contact details.
 The Inspection Administrator will contact a random sample of parents to invite them to the meeting.
 Further information can be found on Education Scotland's website.